stanislaw/carrierwave-vips-benchmarks/README.md

 MiniMagick does all processing in a forked
 `mogrify` command, so its direct memory use for image processing is zero.
-Looking at `top`, mogrify is is using about 150mb on my laptop.
+Looking at `top`, mogrify is is using about 150mb on this machine.

-If we take MiniMagick as zero, vips is using about 22mb of ram, rmagick about 150mb and ImageScience about 100mb.
+If we take MiniMagick as zero, vips is using about 9mb of ram, rmagick about 150mb and ImageScience about 100mb.

 Vips memory use scales with image width (it has to keep a few hundred scan